startxfr/sxapi-core/docs/resources/aws_sqs.md

 -   `message` **object** The message to send to the queue
 -   `message.id` **string** OPTIONAL define inside the message the ID of this message
+-   `options` **object** options used when sendding a message to the AWS SQS.
+[AWS SQS documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#sendMessage-property) for more options
 -   `callback` **function** OPTIONAL Callback function used to handle the answer.
 If not provided, use an internal default function.
 Callback function must have first parameter set for error boolean and second parameter for result.
     -   `error` **boolean** True if and error occur.
 Response describe this error
     -   `response` **object, array** Content responded for the AWS SQS cluster